top of page

 Scary_Movie.jpg

-Scary Movie (2000) parodied an array of relevant contemporary horror films in the cultural zeitgeist, which centered on Ghost Face after the massive success of the Scream trilogy.
-After the film, Fun World manufactured the official licensed #8511 - Scary Movie Mask assortment.
-It did not depict The Killer, as it was deemed too similar to the standard Ghost Face mask for retailers interest, but did include a selection of three expressions seen in the film: 'Whassup', 'Smiley', and 'Stoned'.
-They were offered as costumes as well, and a bleeding dripping version of the 'Whassup' was added to the Bleeding Mask line.
+Scary Movie (2000) parodied an array of relevant contemporary horror films from the cultural zeitgeist.
+It centered on Ghost Face after the massive success of the Scream trilogy.
+Fun World manufactured the official licensed #8511 - Scary Movie Mask assortment.
+It did not depict The Killer, as it was deemed too similar to the standard Ghost Face mask for retailers interest, but did include three expressions seen in the film: 'Whassup', 'Smiley', and 'Stoned'.
+They were also offered as costumes, and a bleeding dripping version of the 'Whassup' was added to the Bleeding Mask line.
 They have been found more rarely in the #9223 - All-in-One Ghost Mask & Gown and #9219 - Instant Disguise assortments.
-The #8511 masks are still available in some capacity today.
+The #8511 masks are still available today.

 Scary Movie (2000) hero mask and costume [Photo: John Louis].